stera77/documentation/agent/downloads/downloads.rst

 To install the agent using chef-solo, you will first need to install chef.
 Here's how to do that:

-.. warning:: The chef-cookbook is only set to run with the EC2 cloud.
+.. warning:: The chef-cookbook is only set to run with the EC2 cloud in the enStratus production (SaaS) environment.
 More clouds will be added ASAP.

 .. code-block:: bash